ybyzek/theniledev-examples/data-plane/pulumi/README.md

 There are a few ways to configure the control plane:

 - [Nile Admin Dashboard](#nile-admin-dashboard): use the UI to configure the control plane
-- Programmatically(#programmatically): Use the provided [cp-configure.ts](src/cp-configure.ts) script which leverages the SDK.
+- [Programmatically](#programmatically): use the provided script which leverages the SDK

 ### Nile Admin Dashboard

-> If you're not familiar with the terminology used below, be sure to read the
+> If you're not familiar with the terminology used below, read the
 > [Nile Quickstart](https://www.thenile.dev/docs/current/quick-start-ui).

 For the values below, make sure they match what you set in the `.env` file.